 Yellow = Heightened impacts with short-fused watch, warning or

-Orange = High Impacts; Slight to Moderate risk severe; nearby tropical
+Orange = High Impacts; Enhanced risk severe; nearby tropical events;

-Red = Full engagement for Moderate risk of severe and/or
+Red = Full engagement for Moderate to high risk of severe and/or

 .PRELIMINARY POINT TEMPS/POPS...

 MCB 73 91 72 89 / 20 40 30 60